 Modified Glycogen Loading Approaches

-This is an alternate to the above approach.
-It attempts overcome the side effects that are unpleasant with the more traditional approach.
+This is an alternative to the above approach.
+It attempts to overcome unpleasant side effects with the more traditional approach.

 First, the glycogen depletion phase has the athlete eliminating or modifying the depletion phase approach.
 The afternoon or evening training session is followed by low carb meals or snacks, and then the fasting during sleep and when you wake up and eat, you begin with loading carbs in the meal.
-If the energy levels ae still high, you instead deplete them further with another training session, and then start the loading.
-It is somewhat similar to the former traditional approach, but it is done more so on a meal to meal basis, instead of days of it.
+If the energy levels are still high, you deplete them with another training session and then start the loading.
+It is somewhat similar to the former traditional approach, but it is done more so on a meal to meal basis instead of days of it.
 This makes it more bearable for athletes.

 The longer endurance event athletes will likely benefit more from having part of that traditional approach in there with the depletion phase, but maybe to the level of this approach.
 It really helps those stores increase more.

 Some of the crucial points made in this collection of studies for the recommendations for an endurance athlete are: